uzyovoys/zenbot/_pages/botscript.md

 </input>
 ```

-Each time Zenbot processes a text input only one input can be selected - those one where one of nested patterns is matched with text.
+Each time Zenbot processes a text input, only one input can be selected - those where one of nested patterns is matched with request better.

 Input can also contain a set of actions to perform and a set of _outputs_ to return.
-So Zenbot know what to do and how to answer to the user\'s output when particular input is activated.
+Thus Zenbot know what to do and how to answer to the user\'s request when particular input is activated.

 Read more about input tag in [this chapter](/botscript/input/).

 ### Pattern
-Pattern is a core of Botscript.
+Pattern tag is a core of Botscript.
 It contains a pattern of valid user\'s phrases.
-Otherwise we have to enumerate all possible phrases in a lomg-long list for each input...
+Otherwise we have to enumerate all possible phrases in a long-long list for each input...
 Do we like it?
 I guess no. So patterns eliminate this problem with ease.

 {% include note.html text="You can think about patterns like about regular expressions but much more adopted to the natural language." %}